Key takeaways

 How to handle market volatility

-Understanding the why behind market volatility can help you manage your risk.
-Here are five market strategies on how to handle market volatility.
+Understanding the why behind market volatility can help you manage your risk and keep your emotions amidst volatility in check.

 What is dollar cost averaging?